Last Updated on October 31, 2023

 Getting Your Height Measurement

-The most common way to get the right bike size for you is to determine your height.
-To do this you will be measuring your height and the height of your inside leg.
-The first step to get the right size bike is to stand flat against a wall and mark the top of your head with a pencil.
+The most common way to get the right bike size is to determine height.
+To do this, you will be measuring your height and the height of your inside leg.
+The first step to getting the right size bike is to stand flat against a wall and mark the top of your head with a pencil.

 Make sure that it is level so that you will get your exact size bike height.
 If it is difficult for you to do so, you can ask for assistance from someone.

 However, if your height is at the borderline of the bike size range, the reach measurement will be used as the deciding factor.
-This is determined by measuring your ape index.
+This is determined by measuring your ape index using a tape measure.

-What you need to do is to measure your arm span then subtract your height and compare it with the bike size.
-If your ape index is positive then a larger bike size is the way to go for you.
-If it is negative, then a bike size smaller would work best.
-This is especially true for road bikes that have a small frame size
+What you need to do is measure your arm span, then subtract your height and compare it with the bike size.
+If your ape index is positive, then a larger bike size is the way to go for you.
+If it is negative, then a smaller bike size would work best.
+This is especially true for road bikes that have a small frame size.

-This aspect is significant because it allows your groin some clearance once both your feet are planted on the ground.
-Normally around 2cm of clearance is enough.
+This aspect is significant because it allows your groin some clearance once your feet are planted on the ground.
+Generally, around 2cm of clearance is enough.

-To determine the perfect standover height for you, this is technically getting your inside leg measurement minus 2 cms.
-You can use this as a guide when you are looking at geometry charts.
+To determine the perfect standover height, this is technically getting your inside leg measurement minus two cm.
+You can use this as a guide when looking at geometry charts.

-Knowing how bikes are measured means it would be easy for you to choose the right bike for your size.
-Especially if you are opting to engage in racing or aggressive riding, having the correct bike geometry will make you more efficient while on trails.
+Knowing how bikes are measured means it would be easy to choose the right bike for your size.
+Especially if you engage in racing or aggressive riding, having the correct bike geometry will make you more efficient while on trails.